andreins/trayio/README.md

 # Tray.io Challenge

-Guide to running the code challenge, built by Andrei Nae-Stroie.
+Guide to running the code challenge built by Andrei Nae-Stroie.
 The application was written in Java using the Spring Boot framework.
 The application uses no database, it saves the objects created in memory.

 ### Installation and Running